Alyftrek

 Will it be effective in children?

-Following these clinical trials looking at people aged 12 and older, another trial looked at the effects of Alyftrek in children aged 6 to 11.
-Seventy-eight children with at least one CFTR gene variant that is responsive to modulator therapies like Kaftrio took part.
+A study looked at the effects of Alyftrek in children aged 6 to 11.
+78 children with at least one CFTR gene variant that is responsive to modulator therapies like Kaftrio took part.
 They were asked to take Kaftrio for four weeks followed by Alyftrek for up to 24 weeks.

 The study findings were similar to the previous studies for older children and adults.
 Sweat chloride levels dropped after they began taking Alyftrek.
-At 24 weeks, 95% of children in the study had sweat chloride levels that were below the level to be diagnosed as having CF and a majority achieved sweat chloride levels below the level to be diagnosed as a carrier.
+At 24 weeks, 19 in 20 children in the study had sweat chloride levels that were below the level to be diagnosed with CF. Most of them had sweat chloride levels below the level to be diagnosed as a carrier.

-Another clinical trial is now underway looking at the vanza triple for children aged 1 year and older.
+Another clinical trial is now underway looking at Alyftrek for children aged 1 year and older.
 This trial will look at the effects of Alyftrek in this age group over a couple of years.
 We will share the findings from this study when they are made available.
 This study will help to understand if Alyftrek can be recommended as a treatment for this age group.

 -